 Your short answer responses to the Personal Insight Questions are important!
 This is an opportunity to let the admissions staff know more about you.
 Make sure to start writing early and use resources, such as the

-Worksheet for Transfer Applicants &
+Worksheet for Transfer Applicants &Writing Tips & Techniques, for guidance.

 Don't send official transcripts once you apply.
 If you are admitted,